guasam/electrovite-react/README.md

 ## Custom aliases to import Components & Assets etc.

-Ready to use aliases for `import` paths.
+Ready to use aliases for importing modules, assets, stylesheets etc.

 **Example:**